fjp/fjp.github.io/_posts/projects/autonomous-rc-car/2018-04-25-arduino-mkr1000-virtualbox-mac-host.markdown

 After you have installed the rosserial_arduino client library you are ready to upload the Hello World example.

-{% include figure image_path="/assets/pages/2018-04-25-arduino-mkr1000-virtualbox-mac-host/image13.png" caption="Successful magic upload" %}
+{% include figure image_path="/assets/posts/2018-04-25-arduino-mkr1000-virtualbox-mac-host/image13.png" caption="Hello World - Arduino rosserial" %}

-## Servo

-The datasheet of the servo (Tower Pro Micro Servo 99 SG90) I used can be found [here](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf).
+For more exciting experiments with rosserial and servos read the [next post](/projects/autonomous-rc-car/rosserial/)